lucasheriques/brain/✍️ Writing/Deploying a T3 app to SST.md

 $ pnpm dev
 ```

 Once `pnpm dev` finished running, you'll have your environment set up on AWS (without any tears!).
+You'll be able to open the SST Console and use their great Live Lambda Experience, once the time comes for that.

+However, our focus today is to get a Nextjs application running using the T3 stack.

-Now, let's create our T3 app.
+So, let's create our T3 app.
 We'll name it `web` and put it on the packages folder.

 ```bash
 $ cd packages